hashicorp/design-system/website/docs/components/alert/partials/code/how-to-use.md

 </Hds::Alert>
 ```

-If instead you want to completely hide the icon you have to pass a `false` value to the `icon` argument.
+If you need to hide the icon, pass `false` to the `icon` argument.
+This is only an option on page and inline alerts as compact alerts require an icon.

 ```handlebars
 <Hds::Alert @type="inline" @color="success" @icon={{false}} as |A|>